Fusion-Data-Company/Bristol-Development-AI-Platform/PHASE_2_COMPETITOR_WATCH_COMPLETE.md

 - Create React UI dashboard for visualization
 - Add more competitor entities as needed
 - Expand to additional jurisdictions
-- Integrate with existing Bristol systems
+- Integrate with existing company systems

 ## Technical Architecture
 ```